BlairCurrey/nfl-analytics/README.md

 ## Updating the Model

-To refresh the data and retrain the model, you can download the latest year and re-train the model:
+To update the model, you can re-download the latest year and re-train the model:

     poetry run python nfl_analytics/main.py --download 2024 --train